 9.3 Subject to clause 9.2, neither party shall be liable whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses or loss or corruption of data or information, or pure economic loss, or for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under this Agreement; and

-9.5 The Provider shall not be responsible for any injury, loss, damage, cost or expense if and to the extent that it is caused by the negligence or wilful misconduct of the Customer or by breach by the Customer of its obligations under this Agreement.
+9.5 The Provider shall not be responsible for any injury, loss, damage, cost or expense if and to the extent that it is caused by the negligence or wilful misconduct of the Client or by breach by the Client of its obligations under this Agreement.

 10. GENERAL PROVISIONS

 10.1 Prevention of Corruption.
 Neither party has received or been offered any illegal or improper bribe, kickback, payment, gift, or thing of value from an employee or agent of the other party in connection with this Agreement.
 The parties shall comply with all applicable laws, regulations and sanctions relating to anti-bribery and anti-corruption including without limitation the Bribery Act 2010 (as such statute is amended from time to time).
 Reasonable gifts and entertainment provided in the ordinary course of business do not violate the above restriction.